Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

 ```

 **Attention.** As stated in the section about [functions](/cvm/functions), users must only apply known functions from trusted accounts since they
-run under the control of the executing account and have access to all its funds and assets.
-Not knowing exactly what a function does is like giving
+run under the control of the executing account and have access to all its funds and other digital assets.
+Not knowing exactly what a function does, it is like giving
 your house keys to a shady stranger and walking away.